MarcosBrendonDePaula/PyEngine/README.md

 5. Implement culling for off-screen entities
 6. Utilize the scene manager's loading system for smooth transitions
 7. Take advantage of the component system for modular and reusable code
+8. Group UI elements appropriately in scenes for optimal updating

 ## Contributing